kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

-# Changing events max-in-flight in Subscriptions
+# Changing Events Max-In-Flight in Subscriptions

 In this tutorial, you learn how to set idle "in-flight messages" limit in Kyma Subscriptions.
 The "in-flight messages" config defines the number of events that Kyma Eventing forwards in parallel to the sink, without waiting for a response.